Cave Canem Productions seeks to cultivate community across divided lines through events, film, and theatre.

 Kenton is a Vancouver based actor, director, and producer.
 He holds a B.F.A. in acting from the University of British Columbia and is a former Pacific Theatre apprentice.
 Kenton is drawn to gritty stories that explore the possibility of hope for broken people.
-Select credits include Johnny Cash in Million Dollar Quartet (Theatre North West), Coleman in The Lonesome West (Cave Canem) for which he received a Jessie Richardson Outstanding Actor Nomination, Doug in Gruesome Playground Injuries (Pacific Theatre), Tommy & Sickboy in Trainspotting (Rumble), Noah in The Rainmaker (Pacific Theatre), directing True West (Sonder House), Danny and the Deep Blue Sea (Stone's Throw), and co-writing the dogma feature film Love, Approximately.
+Select credits include Johnny Cash in Million Dollar Quartet (Theatre North West), Coleman in The Lonesome West (Cave Canem) for which he received a Jessie Richardson Outstanding Performance by an Actor Nomination, Doug in Gruesome Playground Injuries (Pacific Theatre), Tommy & Sickboy in Trainspotting (Rumble), Noah in The Rainmaker (Pacific Theatre), directing True West (Sonder House), Danny and the Deep Blue Sea (Stone's Throw), and co-writing the dogma feature film Love, Approximately.
 Upcoming: Mike Downey in Cherry Docs (Cave Canem), and himself in the comedy series My True Story (Sidelight Pictures).
 Kenton is represented by Premiere Talent Management.

 Brandon is a Vancouver based actor and producer.
 He holds a B.F.A. in acting from Trinity Western University and is a past season apprentice from Pacific Theatre.
 He is also a co-founder of Plan Z Theatre company.
 Favorite roles include Orpheus in Eurydice (Plan Z), Henry in Here Lies Henry (Stones Throw Productions), and Narrator in The Pavilion (Green Hall Theatre).
 If you can't find him onstage at the theatre or behind the scenes, you can probably find him kayaking in BC's beautiful lakes and inlets.